 This is a story about our unorthodox adventures in side hustling by selling trash finds.
-It all started when Ms. Panther and I moved into a luxury apartment building in early 2015.
+It all started when my wife and I moved into a luxury apartment building in early 2015.
 We’d received a deal from a guy who wanted us to take over his lease, and as a result, we were able to move into a luxury building paying less rent compared to what we had previously been paying in our “normal” apartment.
 It was a deal too good for us to pass up.

 After getting our keys from the leasing office, we walked out of the building through the garage.
 And there I saw it – a perfectly good coffee table sitting right by the dumpster.
 On a whim, I grabbed it and listed it up for sale on Craigslist.
-It sold just a day later to young couple for $25.
+It sold just a day later to a young couple for $25.
 In my mind, it felt as if I had just found $25 in the trash.

 I initially thought this sweet trash find was a one-off thing.
 Probably someone moving out that didn’t want to take their coffee table with them and was too lazy to give it away.
 I really didn’t expect more of this type of trash to appear.

-On our second trip past those dumpsters, Ms. Panther spotted a large L.L.
+On our second trip past those dumpsters, my wife spotted a large L.L.
 Bean backpack wedged in a trash heap.
 It took a little work to fish that trash find out of the dumpster – there was stuff on top of it – but the reward was worth it.
 The backpack was in perfect condition!
 And within that backpack were three more backpacks – a smaller L.L.
 Bean backpack, a North Face backpack, and a sweet North Face messenger bag.
 We kept the two North Face bags and gave the two L.L.
 Bean bags to a family member.

 Entire bed frames.
 Expensive bar stools.
 TV Stands.
 We once found an entire bag of clothes in perfect condition, with the tags on most of the clothes.
 Another time, we literally found a mug with around $5 of change in it.